 We’re sensitive to the fact that your jobs may need to run over our maintenance window and will take a reasonable effort to ensure they aren’t disrupted.
 In order to ensure as minimal disruption as possible, these are the steps that we take:

-Shiny applications hosted by SESYNC are publically available at the URL http://shiny.sesync.org/apps/<APPNAME>, where <APPNAME> is unique for each app.
-To get started on publishing an app, read the quick start guide.
+Shiny applications hosted by SESYNC are publically available at the URL http://shiny.sesync.org/apps/<APPNAME> for the duration of a project’s lifecycle, where <APPNAME> is unique for each app.
+To get started on publishing an app, read the quickstart guide.

 SESYNC offers the ability for your group to schedule conference calls outside of your onsite meetings.
 These calls can either be dial-in only, or audio-video.
 To schedule a call, please contact SESYNC it staff firstname.lastname@example.org at least 7 days in advance of your call and we will configure a one time or standing meeting for you.
 Please let your participants know to keep a lookout for a meeting invitation from SESYNC’s IT staff.
 After you schedule your call, the following will happen: